mezcel/printf-time/README.md

 ## About:

-A scripture rosary witten in C/GCC for the GTK and the TTY.
+A scripture rosary written in C/GCC for the GTK and the TTY.
 It uses both a CSV and a JSON Database.
 The CSV contains NAB quotes in English and the JSON contains Vulgate quotes in Latin.

 ## GUI Options: